stagrim/Asta/casta/README.md

 ```

 ## Run
+### Casta

+To run the server from source cargo is used.
+Use `cargo run` with or without the release flag to build with or without optimizations.
+Running the docker image and connecting to the server running on the same system can be done with

+`docker run --network host --env-file <env file> -p <local port>:3000 casta`

+### Browser front-end

 Casta will provide an api server and a view hosted on specified port.
 Casta (and build docker image) does not *yet* provide a way to view the hosted site in and of itself.
 Fasta (not in built docker image) is a super simple electron window (for now) which displays the view which Casta hosts.
 Another way of viewing the hosted site would be using the kiosk mode in popular browsers: